treweathers/Java_Developer/Course_1.7.md

       }
     }
 ### 4. Using the Class and its Method
-Now, we create an object and call our method`.` To invoke a method, we use dot notation . on the object, followed by the method name and parentheses:
+Now, we create an object and call our method.
+To invoke a method, we use dot notation `.` on the object, followed by the method name and parentheses:

     class MyClass {
       // showMessage method